masters3d/swift-evolution/proposals/00-Replace ?: Ternary Operator with if-then-else expression.md

 Another problem is the proliferation of braces, expressions should be light, it looks cumbersome to have braces all through your expressions.
 It does not look as clean having braces in an expression and you would never use braces in a ternary expression.
 Further, it will help express the difference between an expression and a statement to only use braces for statement blocks.

-There is a clear distinction made between these two concepts in the existing language. *If making statements into expressions is the answer that everyone wants then this proposal should be declined*; however that is a much deeper change than what is being proposed here.
+There is a clear distinction made between these two concepts in the existing language. *If making statements into expressions is the answer that everyone wants then this proposal should be declined in favor of if-else braced expressions*; however that is a much deeper change than what is being proposed here.

 Expressions are mathematical concepts where there are inputs and one return value.
 Statement blocks are lists of commands without any such guaranteed output or side effects.
 Functional programming uses expressions to avoid much of the state and side effects that are common with imperative programming.
 It is very likely it would encourage a bunch of imperative programming side effect code based code, if statements become expressions.
 It will muddy the concept of expressions in people’s minds, trying to explain this to a student would be harder if the concepts are combined.
 I will say, I am not a huge fan of this idea, even if it is possible (although will try to keep an open mind).

 Swift straddles the worlds of functional and imperative programming and a lot of functional programmers are drawn to the language because of it, keeping these concepts separate by having expressions and statements would help to keep the approaches separate in people’s minds.
 If you want to do the imperative approach use the if-else statement, if you want to do the functional approach use the if-then-else expressions.
 If they are combined then code that was written functionally might start getting imperative by the changes made by other developers on the team.

 ### Is it really better?
-Why not just keep ternary ?: expressions?
+Why not just keep ternary ```?:``` expressions?

-This is a valid question, there is an advantage in compactness to ternary expressions; however, I believe that the inconsistencies in the use of the question mark and the colon are alone grounds for its replacement, in addition to the lack readability.
+This is a valid question, there is an advantage in compactness to ternary expressions; however, I believe that the inconsistencies in the use of the question mark and the colon alone are grounds for its replacement, in addition to the lack readability.
 If Swift already had if-else expression then there would be no need to introduce an if-then-else expression.
 I believe that by adding a functional/ no side effects if-then-else expression to stand-in as a replacement for the ?: ternary operator, will strike a balance between a **functional** if expression and the current if statement.

 ### What do other languages do?

+Rust has done away with the ?: operator but they already had if-else expressions so it was an easy swap; though this was very emotional for a lot of people.
+[Rust removal of ?:](https://github.com/rust-lang/rust/issues/1698#issuecomment-3705066)

 Other languages such as F#, Haskell, OCaml, SML, Lua and Ruby have long ternary like operations that use the keyword “then”.